 Dentures can be made to look like your natural teeth.
 There may be only a small change in how you look.
 Full dentures may even give you a better smile.
 Dentures also support the cheeks and lips so the face muscles do not sag and make you look older.

 Complete dentures have replacement teeth fitted into a plastic base.
 The base is made to closely match the color of your gums.
 If you still have some natural teeth, they will be removed before your dentures are placed.

 Conventional Complete Dentures

 A conventional complete denture is made and placed in your mouth after the teeth are taken out and the tissues have healed.
 Healing may take several months.
 The base of the upper denture covers the palate (the roof of the mouth).
 When the base of the upper denture rests against the gums and palate, it makes a seal to hold the denture in place.

-The lower denture has a horseshoe shape so there is room for the tongue.
+The lower denture has a horseshoe shape so there is room for the tongue and muscle attachments.
 It rests on the gum and bone tissues of the dental ridge.
-The base fits closely to the ridge and a thin film of saliva holds it in place.
+A thin film of saliva holds it in place.
 The cheek muscles and tongue also help hold the lower denture in place.

 Conventional Complete Dentures

 A complete denture may also be attached to dental implants, which provide a more secure fit.
+Implants are posts that are surgically placed in the upper or lower jaw.
 Properly placed implants make the denture stable and can help reduce bone loss.

 With implants and posts (abutments)